ZoeDekraker/Nursing-Projects/README.md

-See website for software instructions and project details: www.zoedekraker.com/projects
+See main website for step by step instructions and project details: www.zoedekraker.com/projects